juristr/fabiangosebrink.github.io/_posts/2017-01-14-angular-template-driven-forms-demystified.md

 package.json
 ```

-this is the most simple way to start with angular.
+this is an easy way to start with angular and form.

 > I did not mention files like favicon etc. They do not really impact our work here